Viren-Gupta/AdoptAI/vectDB/README.md

 Note that now there is no mention of `if result == 0` in the generated code since model did not respect the existing repository code pattern.

-This is how AI based code assistants use RAG to augment the LLM search using the existing repository codebase patterns and practices.
+This is how AI based code assistants use RAG to augment the LLM search for accurate results using the existing repository codebase patterns and practices.